moisbo/ocfl-js/README.md

 ### Break out of an update before committing to the repository

-There might be occassions where you wish to break out of an update before the object is commit to the repo.
+There maybe occasions where you wish to break out of an update before the object is commit back in to the repo.
 Perhaps you want to check the changes and decide to abort.
 This is possible as follows:

 1. set `commit: false` on the update method